ronissim/PaintMyCalendar/readme.md

    | example2.com | personal   |
    | example3.com | personal   |

-You can consider using Zapier to autopopulate this spreadsheet with data from your CRM or other sources [(example)](https://zapier.com/apps/excel/integrations/hubspot/11155/add-new-hubspot-list-contacts-to-excel-spreadsheet-rows).

 2. **Script Configuration:**
 - Adjust the constants in the script (`colorize.gs`) based on your needs.